david-kavenga/david-kavenga.github.io/README.md

 ## Blog pages
 ---
 ### Identity and values
+An exploration of what makes me the person I am, and how it may impact my journey at EDA.

 Further reading:
   - [High5 Strengths Test](https://high5test.com/test/)
   - [16 Personalities Test](https://www.16personalities.com/infp-personality) (Myers-Briggs Type Indicator)